ChingWhee/tp/docs/DeveloperGuide.md

 It ensures catalogue data is loaded from and saved to local text files.

+- Files are stored in the data/ directory.

+- If a file is missing or empty, defaults are used to prevent app crashes.

+- Errors in file I/O are caught and passed back as user-readable messages through the Ui.

 ##### Responsibilities

 | Method                          | Description                                                            |